 How Common is Public Sex in Denmark?

-According to a European-wide survey conducted by YouGov in 2013, Denmark topped the list with the percentage of people who had had sex in public with 41% of Danes admitting to having done so.
+According to a European-wide survey conducted by YouGov, Denmark topped the list with the percentage of people who had had sex in public with 41% of Danes admitting to having done so.

 The rest of Europe recorded the following results: